gertingold/tools4scicomp/manuscript/documenting.rst

 provides an illustration. ::

    Text can be *emphasized*, usually as italics, or even **strongly emphasized**, usually as boldface.
-It is also possible of insert ``inline literals`` which will usually be represented as monospaced text.
+It is also possible to insert ``inline literals`` which will usually be represented as monospaced text.

    This is another paragraph showing how to embed an inline literal while